tinayeyee98/large-language-model-loader/README.md

 ### Step 2: Request Access to the Large Language Model
 Next, we need to request access to the Meta-Llama-3-8B model from Meta/Facebook.
 This is a powerful large language model that we're going to use.
 Head over to [this link](https://huggingface.co/meta-llama/Meta-Llama-3-8B) and request access.
 Be patient as you wait for your access to be granted.
 It might take some time, but it's definitely worth the wait.

-For the setup below, will use the TinyLlama/TinyLlama-1.1B-Chat-v1.0 model, which is approximately half the size of Llama3, resulting in faster load times.
+For the setup below, will demonstrate using the TinyLlama/TinyLlama-1.1B-Chat-v1.0 model, which is approximately half the size of Llama3, resulting in faster load times.

 ## Prerequisites
 - [Miniconda](https://docs.conda.io/en/latest/miniconda.html)